ʽAdnan ʽUqla: Islamic uprising in Syria

 Uqla played a key role in the planning of the Aleppo Artillery School massacre in 1979.

 Uqla declared the independence of the Fighting Vanguard from the Muslim Brotherhood in January 1981, and claimed that he was continuing the fight against the Syrian government for the sake of God.

 Uqla arrived in Hama anticipating the beginning of a general uprising against the Syrian government.

 Despite having broken with the Muslim Brotherhood, Uqla was only officially dismissed from his position as leader of the Fighting Vanguard in April 1982, following the Hama Massacre.
 Many leaders of the political wing of the Muslim Brotherhood fled to Iraq, and although the Iraqi government welcomed the political leaders, it refused to provide refuge to leaders of the Fighting Vanguard.
 According to some reports Uqla was arrested when trying to sneak back into Syria in 1983 or 1984, after being refused refuge in Iraq.
 Other sources cite him as being killed in 1982, or being caught by Syrian security forces in late 1982.
-None of these reports however could be verified and Uqla thus remains missing to this day.
+None of these reports however could be verified and Uqla thus remains missing.